YanivZalach/Nvim_Config/README.md

 - Git keybindings and commends easy and fast with vim fugitive.

-NERD Tree Integration 🌲
+Oil nvim Integration 🌲

-- Navigate through your project effortlessly with NERD Tree, your trusty sidekick for efficient file exploration.
+- Navigate through your project effortlessly with Oil nvim, your trusty sidekick for efficient file exploration.

 Vim-airline ✈️

 - a sleek and customizable status bar for Nvim, located at the bottom of your editor.

-Vim-devicons 🌈
+Vim-web-devicons 🌈

 - Developer-friendly icons to different file types and directories.